-You do not prefer auditory learning.
-This means you do not like to learn by listening.
-You probably find it difficult to focus on and remember information that you hear.
-However, you can get better with practice.
+You have a moderate preference for auditory learning.
+This means you sometimes like to learn by listening.
+You can probably focus on and remember some of the information you hear.
+You can get better with practice.
 Use the recommendations below.